Pointwise Stabilization of Discrete-time Stationary Matrix-valued Markovian Chains: Introduction

+By using measure theory, ergodic theory and a splitting theorem of the state space $\mathbb{R}^{1\times d}$, we will mainly show in Section~\ref{sec3} that \textit{if $(\bS,\bxi)$ is essentially nonuniformly product bounded then $(\bS,\bxi)$ is pointwise convergent if and only if it is pointwise exponentially convergent}.
+See Theorem~\ref{thm3.1} below for an equivalent formulation in terms of symbolic dynamics.

 We notice that if $\bS$ is irreducible\footnote{The matrix family $\bS$ is said to be ``irreducible" if there are no common, proper, nonempty, and invariant subspaces of $\mathbb{R}^{1\times d}$, for each member of $\bS$.
-See, e.g., \cite{Bar88}. } with the joint spectral radius $\hat{\rho}(\bS)=1$ (it will be precisely defined in Section~\ref{sec3.1.2}), then $(\bS,\Xi)$ is product bounded; see, e.g., N.~Barabanov~\cite{Bar88}.
-The product boundedness condition, also named as ``Lyapunov stability" in ODE, is both practically important and academically challenging \cite{MS, BL00, Hart02, BL05, Sun08}.
-Indeed, it is desirable in many practical issues and is closely related to periodic solutions and limit cycles \cite{Bar88-SMJ, Bar93}.
+See, e.g., \cite{Bar88}. } with the joint spectral radius $\hat{\rho}(\bS)=1$, then $(\bS,\bxi)$ is uniformly product bounded and hence essentially nonuniformly product bounded; see, e.g., N.~Barabanov~\cite{Bar88} also X.~Dai~\cite{Dai-JMAA}.
+The boundedness condition, also named as ``Lyapunov stability" in ODE, is both practically important and academically challenging \cite{MS, BL00, Hart02, BL05, Sun08}.
+Indeed, it is desirable in many practical issues and is closely related to periodic solutions and limit cycles; see, e.g., \cite{Bar88-SMJ} and \cite{Bar93}.

-Such an equivalence theorem will play a key role in creating upper bounds, finding convergence rates and exploiting other basic system properties for Markovian jump linear systems, as done in the deterministic case, for example, in \cite{Sun06, HC08}.
+Such an equivalence theorem will play a key role in creating upper bounds, finding convergence rates and exploiting other basic system properties for Markovian jump linear systems, as done in the deterministic case, for example, in \cite{Sun06} and \cite{HC08}.

-To prove Theorem~A, we need two important tools.
-One is the ergodic theory of Markov chains established in Section~\ref{sec2}.
-And the other is the following dichotomy decomposition theorem (Theorem~B), which will be proved in a more general framework in Section~\ref{sec4} (Theorem~B$^\prime$), using the classical multiplicative ergodic theorem \cite{Ose} and the interesting idea of limit-semigroup due to D.J.~Hartfiel~\cite{Hart81, Hart91} and F.~Wirth~\cite{Wir02}.
+To prove our main result (Theorem~\ref{thm3.1}), we need to make use of two important tools.
+One is the ergodic theory of Markovian chains established in Section~\ref{sec2}, and the other is a dichotomy decomposition theorem (lemma~\ref{lem3.4}) proved in \cite{DHX-pre}.
+We will end this paper with concluding remarks in Section~\ref{sec4}.